 One way to classify what is posted is to create classifications based on specific words or phrases that appear in the post or comment text.
 This kind of classification works well where we have a small list of keywords and phrases that are almost always associated with the class we are interested in.
 For example, this is useful when you want to classify text that contains hate speech, hashtags, group identifiers, specific events, and places.

-A classification based on text features will almost certainly get false positives and you will miss some posts.
+A keyword text classifier will almost certainly get false positives and you will miss some posts.
 There may be some contexts where these issues will be overwhelming and the classification won’t be useful (e.g. some hate terms can have multiple uses, including in common parlance).

 Getting to the list of keywords and features for each class will be the most time consuming part of this process, and may require iteration.
 You can try to apply a “lexicon” that someone else has already built, as a starting point.

-<aside> ➡️ In Phoenix, we call these text feature classifications.
+<aside> ➡️ In Phoenix, we call these keyword text classifiers.
 Jump to: classify text features.

 </aside>